paulcoley/CS325-TPRG/README.md

 replacing the linear movement of the initial version of the game.
 New royalty free art from opengameart.org has replaced the original sprites to avoid copyright issues that might have otherwise arose in the future.
 Units now have borders around the grid space they occupy to differentiate opposing players.
-In addition selected units now also have a yellow border to aid in player feedback.
+In addition selected units now also have a green border to aid in player feedback.
 Also instead of a purely numerical representation of unit health the individual units have health bars.
 The actual combat statistics and logic has not changed from the initial version as it remains fairly balanced in a mass combat setting.
 Background music has been added as well that was customly created for this project.
+Terrain types are a feature only partially implemented at this point in the form of the plains tiles used for the grids, there are intended to be three terrains: plains, mountains, forests with mountains and forests affecting unit stats while they are in particular terrains.

 Current control scheme merely uses left mouseclicks for all the actions in the game, depending on the unit you have specific attack and movement ranges where the attacks have a chance to hit and if they hit, then the